 James Bradshaw's Fort

 (1838 ?), near Weeping Mary

 A settlers' fort located just east of the Neches River on the Old San Antonio Road (TX 21), about four or five miles southwest of Lacy's Fort.

 Joseph Cook's Fort

 A settlers' fort built for protection from Indians, but never attacked.
 Texas Rangers were posted here in 1838 - 1839.
+The settlement took the name after the fort was dismantled, but was abandoned around 1846.
 Site located three miles southeast of town.
 Monument (1936) at site.

 (1861 - 1865), Rusk